Attachment Issues and Reactive Attachment Disorder (RAD)

 Individual psychological counseling.
 Therapists may also meet with the child individually or while the parents observe.
 This is designed to help your child directly with monitoring emotions and behavior.

 Play therapy.
 Helps your child learn appropriate skills for interacting with peers and handling other social situations.

 Special education services.
-Specifically designed programs within your child’s school can help him or her learn skills required for academic and social success, while addressing behavioral and emotional difficulties.
+Specifically designed programs within your child’s school can help them learn skills required for academic and social success, while also addressing behavioral and emotional difficulties.